Balancer vs Curve

 Balancer and Curve are both decentralized exchanges (AMMs), where trades execute directly against on-chain liquidity pools.
 The comparison comes down to pool depth, fee tiers, and how exposed each venue's order flow is to MEV such as sandwich attacks.

-Across the trades ClearTrace benchmarked, Balancer posted a slippage score of 92.1/100 versus 89.8/100 for Curve — a meaningful but not decisive edge of 2.3 points.
+Across the trades ClearTrace benchmarked, Curve posted a slippage score of 91.5/100 versus 79.5/100 for Balancer — a clear edge of 12.0 points.
 The score reflects realized slippage only — derived from median slippage versus a 1-minute VWAP, where a higher number means lower slippage.
 MEV exposure and revert rates are tracked as separate metrics.
-Balancer was measured over 8,873 trades and Curve over 35,571.
+Curve was measured over 22,859 trades and Balancer over 3,329.

 Frequently Asked Questions